-Designer homes featured in trendy magazines have no doubt played their part, but there must be something more, and I think I’ve finally figured it out.
-The simple fact, when you do the maths, is that open style storage is much more affordable because it doesn’t include the cost of DOORS!
+Designer homes featured in trendy magazines have no doubt played their part in the trend for open-style storage, but there must be something more, and I think I’ve finally figured it out.
+The simple fact, when you do the maths, is that open-style storage is much more affordable because it doesn’t include the cost of DOORS!

 But is the saving worth it?

-In terms of feng shui, the difference between closed and open style storage is huge.
-With closed storage, energy flows more smoothly around your home, causing you to experience a corresponding ease and smoothness in your life too.
-With open style storage, the objects on each shelf present an obstacle that slows energy down, and if things are untidy or disorganized, the effect is even worse.
+From a feng shui perspective, the difference between closed and open-style storage is huge.
+With closed storage, energy flows more smoothly around your home, causing you to experience a corresponding ease and smoothness in your life.
+With open-style storage, the objects on each shelf present an obstacle that slows energy down, and if things are untidy or disorganized, the effect is even worse.
 It can make everything you try to do in life be much harder work than it need be.

 Why closed storage is best

-I’ve noticed that open storage seems to especially appeal to people who have clutter, and also perfectionists, who fear that out of sight is out of mind.
-Clutter doesn’t melt away just because you store it in cupboards with doors, but it does improve the energy flow of a space so dramatically that the clients who invest in this solution all tell me how much better their lives work afterwards.
-They also report there’s a lot less dusting to do!
+I’ve noticed that open storage seems to especially appeal to people who have clutter, and also to perfectionists, who fear that out of sight is out of mind.
+Clutter doesn’t melt away just because you store it in cupboards with doors, but it does improve the energy flow of a space dramatically.
+People who invest in this change notice a significant difference and also report there’s a lot less dusting to do too!

 Let’s be clear here.
-I’m not recommending you just throw clutter into cupboards or wardrobes (cabinets or closets, if you’re American) and close the doors and that’s the end of the matter.
-If you have clutter, there is still sorting, clearing and tidying to do.
+I’m not recommending you just throw clutter into cupboards or wardrobes (cabinets or closets, if you’re American), then close the doors and that’s the end of the matter.
+If you have clutter, there is still sorting, clearing, and tidying to do.
 But many people find it so much easier to do this if the energy in their home flows smoothly to begin with.

 There’s scientific evidence to back this up, too.
 In a study titled Interactions of top-down and bottom-up mechanisms in human visual cortex, researchers at Princeton University Neuroscience Institute measured how much visual clutter can affect a person’s ability to focus.
 It didn’t surprise me at all that they discovered people are more productive and generally function better when the distractions of visual clutter are removed.